 The warning lamps come on in yellow and red.
+A message appears on the Control Display.
 An acoustic signal also sounds.
 There is a flat tire or substantial loss of tire pressure.

-- 1. Reduce speed and stop the vehicle with caution.
+- Reduce speed and stop the vehicle with caution.
 Avoid sudden braking and steering maneuvers. - 2.
-Check whether your vehicle is equipped with normal tires or run-flat tires.

-The symbol identifying run-flat tires is a circle with the letters RSC on the sidewall, refer to run-flat tires, page 103.◀
+Check whether your vehicle is equipped with normal tires or run-flat tires. - The symbol identifying run-flat tires is a circle with the letters RSC on the sidewall, refer to run-flat tires, page 165. ◀